chrisvmiller/randomlyunique/content/bored/2016/bay-area-heatmap.md

 After a few years in the Bay Area, my wife (she's lived in SF for over 20 years!) and I decided to move to the almost literal greener pasture of Seattle.
-While sitting in my 1994 SF-priced downtown Seattle apartment (with a frigging washer/dryer and dishwasher), I decided to aggregate my phones location data.
+While sitting in my circa 1998 SF-priced downtown Seattle apartment (with a frigging washer/dryer and dishwasher), I decided to aggregate my phones location data.
 The heatmap below filters out where I lived and worked, while plotting the logarithm of my phones recorded location count: